 Test Speed Monitored by GPS for Yourself

-Therefore, if there are no extenuating circumstances, especially no blocked signal, vehicle speed monitored by GPS is more accurate than and OEM speedometer.
+Therefore, if there are no extenuating circumstances, especially no blocked signal, vehicle speed monitored by GPS is more accurate than an OEM speedometer.
 Factors such as tire pressure and wear affect the OEM speedometer reading so much so that you can easily compare the two.
 Just use a smart phone to monitor the GPS speed while looking at the OEM speedometer in the dashboard.
 You will often see a 3 MPH difference between these two devices.

 Take Speed Management to the Next Level